Deciding to go

 Research, research, research!

-To maximize your chances of a successful, fruitful and happy relocation, research into your destination location is key.
+To maximise your chances of a successful, fruitful and happy relocation, research into your destination location is key.
 The more research and preparation that you can undertake before you go, the better.
 It’s a good idea to do more extensive research once you have decided on the country that you want to move to.
-Y
+You can use the time while you are waiting for your Visa application to be approved very positively by undertaking more in depth research into the area where you will be building your new life.

 Settling in to your new home